Endocrine disruptors are of special concern.

 A takeback event is a service in which unused pharmaceuticals are collected and disposed of properly (generally by incineration).
 Takebacks are provided by a local organization or municipality,

 Takeback program and event organizers must adhere to various federal and state laws and regulations regarding drug collection and transportation.
 Alternatives to takeback events are mail-in programs by which patients can send their unused pharmaceuticals by mail to be properly disposed.

-Patients should remove prescription drugs from their original containers and, in a non-descript container, mix them with some undesirable substance such as used coffee grounds, kitty litter, dirt, or sawdust to further discourage their use and throw the mixture away in the trash.
+Patients should remove prescription drugs from their original containers and, in a nondescript container, mix them with some undesirable substance such as used coffee grounds, kitty litter, dirt, or sawdust to further discourage their use before throwing the mixture away in the trash.